Updated June 15, 2023

 What is AWS?

-Amazon Web Services (AWS) is a cloud service platform from Amazon, which provides services in different domains such as compute, storage, delivery and other functionality which help business to scale and grow.
-We can utilize these domains in the form of services, which can be used to create and deploy different types of applications in the cloud platform.
-These services are designed in such a way that they work with each other and produce a scalable and efficient outcome.
-AWS offering services are categorized into 3 types such as Infrastructure as a service (IaaS), software as a service (SaaS) and platform as a service (PaaS).
-AWS was launched in 2006 and become best cloud platforms among currently available cloud platforms.
-Cloud platforms offer various advantages such as management overhead reduction, cost minimization etc.
+AWS services are designed in such a way that they work with each other and produce a scalable and efficient outcome.
+AWS offering services are categorized into 3 types Infrastructure as a service (IaaS), software as a service (SaaS), and platform as a service (PaaS).
+AWS was launched in 2006 and became the best cloud platform among currently available cloud platforms.
+Cloud platforms offer various advantages, such as management overhead reduction, cost minimization, etc.

 What is AZURE?

-Microsoft Azure is a cloud service platform by Microsoft, which provides services in different domains such as compute, storage, database, networking, developer tools and other functionality which help organizations to scale and grow their businesses.
-Azure services are broadly categorized as the platform as a service (PaaS), software as a service (SaaS) and Infrastructure as a service (IaaS) which can be used by developers and software employees to create, deploy and manage services and applications through the cloud.
-Microsoft Azure was launched in 2010 and it emerges as one of the biggest commercial cloud service providers.
-It offers a wide range of integrated cloud services and functionalities such as analytics, computing, networking, database, storage, mobile and web applications which seamlessly integrate with your environment in order to achieve efficiency and scalability.
+Microsoft Azure was launched in 2010, and it emerged as one of the biggest commercial cloud service providers.
+It offers a wide range of integrated cloud services and functionalities such as analytics, computing, networking, database, storage, mobile, and web applications that seamlessly integrate with your environment in order to achieve efficiency and scalability.

 Below Is The Top 6 Comparison Between AWS vs AZURE

-- AWS offers temporary storage which will be assigned when an instance is started and destroyed when it is terminated and S3 for object storage.
-Whereas Azure offers temporary storage by block storage through page Blobs for VM’s and Block Blobs for object storage.
+- AWS offers temporary storage, which will be assigned when an instance is started and destroyed when it is terminated, and S3 for object storage.
+At the same time, Azure offers temporary storage by block storage through page Blobs for VMs and Block Blobs for object storage.

-- AWS offers Virtual private cloud so that user can create isolated networks within the cloud Whereas Azure offers Virtual network through which we can create isolated networks, subnets, route tables, private IP address range as same as in AWS.
+- AWS offers a Virtual private cloud so that users can create isolated networks within the cloud.
+In contrast, Azure offers a Virtual network through which we can create isolated networks, subnets, route tables, and private IP address ranges as same as in AWS.

-- AWS follows pay as you go and they charge per hour whereas Azure also follows pay as you go model and they charge per minute which provides more exact pricing model than AWS.
+- AWS follows pay-as-you-go and charge per hour, whereas Azure also follows pay as you go model, and charge per minute, which provides a more exact pricing model than AWS.

-- AWS has more features and configurations and it offers a lot of flexibility, power, and customization with support for many third party tools integration.
-Whereas Azure will be easy to use if we are familiar with windows as it is a windows platform and it’s easy to integrate on-premises windows servers with cloud instances to create a hybrid environment.
+- AWS has more features and configurations, offering much flexibility, power, and customization with support for many third-party tools integration.
+Whereas Azure will be easy to use if we are familiar with Windows as it is a Windows platform, and it’s easy to integrate on-premises Windows servers with cloud instances to create a hybrid environment.

 AWS vs AZURE Comparison Table

 Finally, it’s an overview of the Differences Between AWS vs AZURE cloud providers.
 I hope you will have a better understanding of the services offered by these AWS vs AZURE providers and choose a cloud provider based on your requirements.
-If you are looking for Infrastructure as a service or wide range of service and tools then you can choose AWS.
-If you are looking for windows integration or a good platform as a service (PaaS) cloud provider then you can choose Azure.
+If you are looking for Infrastructure as a service or a wide range of services and tools, then you can choose AWS.
+If you are looking for Windows integration or a good platform as a service (PaaS) cloud provider, then you can choose Azure.